-The Great West Electrification Programme (GWEP) is a Network Rail initiative, which introduces electrification infrastructure and modern electric trains to the Great Western Mainline route.
+The Great West Electrification Project (GWEP) is a Network Rail initiative, which introduces electrification infrastructure and modern electric trains to the Great Western Mainline route.

 The route stretches from Maidenhead in West London, to Cardiff in South Wales and interfaces with the Crossrail project at Maidenhead.

-The project commenced in March 2014 and we, along with ABB, undertook the detailed design, procurement, construction and installation, system integration, testing and commissioning, and handover of 27 trackside substations, 500 track section switches, 90 kilometres of high voltage cabling and 250 kilometres of low voltage cabling.
-Also included was the associated SCADA and communication control systems.
+The project commenced in March 2014 and we, along with ABB, undertook the detailed design, procurement, construction and installation, system integration, testing and commissioning, and handover of 27 trackside substations, 111 track sectioning cabinets providing supply and control to more than 500 motorised switches, 90 kilometres of high voltage cabling and 250 kilometres of low voltage cabling and the associated SCADA and communication control systems.

 Underpinning the entire project was a tight timeline – only five years from the signing of contracts to completion.
 This needed to be well managed given the complications that can arise when collaborating with multiple project partners.
 This tight timeline was tested when a re-evaluation of the scope of GWEP and the National SCADA Renewals Programme was conducted in the middle of the project implementation.

 Despite the many challenges encountered on such a major project with multiple stakeholders, we met the requirements of the project and successfully supported Network Rail in meeting their revised energisation milestones.

 Our work on GWEP enabled us to showcase our focus on innovation, and this was realised through the implementation of two ground-breaking initiatives: the Rationalised Autotransformer System and use of polyfibre-reinforced concrete.